This post is sponsored by SmartyPants Vitamins, but all opinions are my own. Contains affiliate links for your convenience.

 I asked my daughters which food group is their favorite and they both said "fruit".
 This is a great answer, but I had to explain that they need vegetables too, and in larger quantities than fruit.
 The printable was good for showing a visual diagram of how much they need from each category.

 As much as we try to feed our kids healthy foods, you can't force a child to eat something they don't want.
 This is why I give my kids a daily multivitamin.
 I've been on the lookout for the perfect vitamins with the best ingredients, no artificial colors or preservatives - plus they have to taste good, right?
-SmartyPants Kid's Complete gummies were the answer to my search!
+SmartyPants Kid's Complete gummies was the answer to my search!

 SmartyPants Kid's Complete gummies are not only great tasting (they seriously taste like candy) but as a mom I can rest assured that my kids are getting the important nutrients that might be lacking in their daily diets.